 There is very little punctuation within Ode to the Hotel Near the Children’s Hospital, with enjambement being used after most lines, and no caesuras being used throughout the poem.
 This continuation of the poem signifies the swift nature of this setting, the uncertainty surrounding stay length, the nervousness of the atmosphere not allowing the parents to properly settle.
 It is very quick to read, a reflection of the concerned, tense atmosphere that drives the narrative.

 You can read the full poem here.

 Kevin Young uses anaphora throughout Ode to the Hotel Near the Children’s Hospital, beginning many lines with a repeating ‘praise the’, followed by an aspect of the hotel.
 Young writes the poem as an ode, which places a certain subject as the primary focus of the poem, here it is the hotel.
 In using this ‘praise the’, Young is thanking the hotel for what it has done, with the Ode style combined with anaphora furthering this fact.

-Ode to the Hotel Near the Children’s Hospital Analysis
+Analysis of Ode to the Hotel Near the Children’s Hospital

 Ode to the Hotel Near the Children’s Hospital begins by stating ‘praise the restless beds’, instantly compounding this sense of nervousness that is contained within the hotel.
 The parents cannot sleep due to constantly thinking about the situation of their children in the hospital, but they are still thankful for the hotel being close by and understanding their situation.